dcuencaa/jose-naim/README.md

 # José Naim Tool

-Python app wrapped around Akamai PowerShell module, for easily search your Akamai accounts, retrieve production hostnames, and export the results to a CSV file.
+Python app wrapped around Akamai PowerShell module, to easily search your Akamai accounts, retrieve production hostnames, and export the results to a CSV file.

 ## Prerequisites